Marika Bana

 Introduction

-Marika Bana currently works at Haute école de santé Fribourg and is the executive secretary of the Association for self-management support.
+Marika Bana currently works at Haute école de santé Fribourg and is supporting the Swiss Association for Self-Management Support.
 She is trained as an oncology nurse, studied at the University of Lausanne at the IUFRS and achieved her PhD in nursing science in 2020.
-Her research interests are self-management support, implementation research and the development of complex supportive nursing interventions.
+Her research interests are self-management support for people affected by cancer, intervention and implementation research, and the development of complex supportive nursing interventions.

 Additional affiliations